NEOSidekick/NEOSidekick.Revisions/Readme.md

 ## License

 Commercially licensed.
-Please contact office@codeq.at if you already want to use it, otherwise details follow once the first stable release is finished.
+Please contact office@neosidekick.com if you already want to use it, otherwise details follow once the first stable release is finished.